Tuna: Aquaculture

 Increasing quantities of high-grade tuna caught at sea are reared in net pens and fed bait fish.
 In Australia, former fishermen raise southern bluefin tuna (Thunnus maccoyii) and another bluefin species.
 Farming its close relative, the Atlantic bluefin tuna, Thunnus thynnus, is beginning in the Mediterranean, North America and Japan.
 Hawaiʻi approved permits for the first U.S. offshore farming of bigeye tuna in water 1300 ft deep in 2009.

-Japan is the biggest tuna consuming nation and is also the leader in tuna farming research.
+Japan is the biggest tuna-consuming nation and is also the leader in tuna farming research.
 Japan first successfully farm-hatched and raised bluefin tuna in 1979.
 In 2002, it succeeded in completing the reproduction cycle and in 2007, completed a third generation.
-The farm breed is known as Kindai tuna.
-Kindai is the contraction of Kinki University in Japanese (Kinki daigaku).
-In 2009, Clean Seas, an Australian company which has been receiving assistance from Kinki University managed to breed southern bluefin tuna in captivity and was awarded the second place in World's Best Invention of 2009 by Time magazine.
+The farm breed is known as Kindai tuna, short for Kinki daigaku (Kindai University).
+In 2009, Clean Seas, an Australian company which has been receiving assistance from Kindai University managed to breed southern bluefin tuna in captivity and was awarded the second place in World's Best Invention of 2009 by Time magazine.